 This incredible city is known as the adventure capital of the world, so there is no shortage of activities to do here!
 Even if you’re not a thrill seeker, there is still plenty to do in this picture perfect city!

-A cable car that takes you to the top of the town with the VERY BEST vies of the city!
+Skyline Queenstown is a cable car that takes you to the top of the town with the VERY BEST vies of the city!
 Arrive 1.5 hours prior to sunset to capture the day/night views.
 For dining, Stratosphere Restaurant sits at the top, although we wouldn’t recommend it (it’s overpriced and the food is mediocre).
 I’d definitely advise having a glass of wine up top with the view, though!
 There’s also a luge that you can ride down, which is super fun!
 The Gondola Ride up and 2 Luge Rides down will cost you $47NZD ($34USD).
 Gondola only is $33NZD ($24USD).

 Shotover Jet Boat: